-This is an unfinished painting by da Vinci, painted in 1480-1482.
+This is an unfinished painting by da Vinci, painted in 1480-1482, during the Renaissance art movement.
 In the painting, da Vinci uses light and dark colors to bring focus to Mary, child and the Magi.
 Mary is framed by onlookers who are in shadow.
 The use of Chiaroscuro makes the figures in the painting appear to be popping out of the frame.
 Da Vinci used this technique across many of his artworks, including charcoal pieces, using chalk to highlight the brightest tones.

-During the Renaissance period and the advent of oil paint, artists began using the glazing technique.
+During the Renaissance period and with the advent of the development of oil painting, artists began using the glazing technique.
 This is where separate layers of transparent paint are built to darken colours and alter previous layers of colour.
 This painting technique allowed artists to gradually increase the contrast of a painting, layer by layer.

 Artists that adopted oil paint were able to render three dimensional forms in a more realistic style.
 The glazing technique meant that colour layers would quickly darken, allowing artists to achieve deep blacks and rich shadow tones.